-- No clear agreement about the computation of credit deltas in the 1F Gaussian copula model - Sticky correlation, sticky delta? - Computation wrt to credit default swap index, individual CDS? - Weird effects when pricing and risk managing bespoke tranches - Price dispersion due to "projection" techniques - Negative deltas effects magnified - Sensitivity to names out of the considered basket
+- No clear agreement about the computation of credit deltas in the 1F Gaussian copula model - Sticky correlation, sticky delta? - Computation with respect to credit default swap index, individual CDS? - Volatility in the difference between CDS index spread and the average spread of the names in the index - Weird effects when pricing and risk managing bespoke tranches - Price dispersion due to "projection" techniques - Negative deltas effects magnified - Sensitivity to names out of the considered basket